akveg-map/class-descriptions/00_data_entry/315_ArcticBarrenandSparselyVegetatedActiveFloodplain.md

 ## Dynamics

-**Dynamics Description:** Across floodplains in the Arctic, both the energy of flooding and depth of seasonal thaw decreases away from the main channel.
-These gradients are paralleled by decreases in sediment grain size, drainage, and shrub stature and increase in understory development.
+**Dynamics Description:** Across floodplains in the Arctic, both the energy of flooding and depth of seasonal thaw decrease away from the main channel.
+These gradients are paralleled by decreases in sediment grain size, drainage, and shrub stature and an increase in understory development.
 The erosion and redeposition of sediment associated with frequent and high-energy flooding in the active floodplain limits the development of soils and the establishment and growth of vegetation.
 Ice blocks may scour substrates during spring breakup.
-As this type is maintained by hydrology, any moderation of flooding regime, for example through channel migration away from the site, will promote the growth of existing species and the establishment of bryophytes and shrubs.
+As this type is maintained by hydrology, any moderation of the flooding regime, for example through channel migration away from the site, will promote the growth of existing species and the establishment of bryophytes and shrubs.

 ## Range